adam-corpinnovator/Chat-Conversation-Analyzer/README.md

   - Region and role breakdowns (pie charts and tables)
   - Simple sentiment detection (happy/frustrated user messages)

+## Hosting

+The dashboard is hosted at: [https://layla-conversation-dashboard.streamlit.app/](https://layla-conversation-dashboard.streamlit.app/)

 ## Setup

 1. **Clone or download this repo**